Health Centres & Hospitals

 If you urgently need medical help or advice but it's not a life-threatening situation there are a range of services you can use.

-· You can call NHS 111 [hyperlink to NHS111 page], the free non-emergency number, 24 hours a day, every day.
+- NHS111 - visit www.111.nhs.uk or call 111 , the free non-emergency service, 24 hours a day, every day.
 This service will give you advice or direct you to the best local service to treat you.

-· Walk-in centres [hyperlink to walk-in centres page] such as the Urgent Treatment Centre at Hemel Hempstead Hospital or the Minor Injuries Unit at St Albans Hospital.
+- Walk-in centres such as the Urgent Treatment Centre at Hemel Hempstead Hospital or the Minor Injuries Unit at St Albans Hospital (note: the MIU is temporarily closed due to the Covid-19 pandemic)